beungz/stock-market-regime-detection/README.md

 In each model training, hyperparameter tuning is done in order to get the best Silhouette score.<br>

 **Evaluation**<br>
-Silhouette score is used as our evaluation metrics, with the best model has the highest Silhouette score.
+Silhouette score is used as our evaluation metrics, as it relies only on cluster assignments and distance between samples, without true labels. <br>
 However, good clustering in the case of stock market regime detection should mean adjacent time steps stay in the same cluster/regime (implying that regime should be smooth, without changing frequently).
 Silhouette score may not directly measure how predicted regime time series is smooth or not.<br>
 <br>
 <br>